lexincai/lexincai.github.io/_pages/research.md

 ## Work in Progress

-- Effects of Work Requirements in Means-Tested Programs (with Hyewon Kim and Pauline Leung) [Draft Forthcoming]
+- Effects of Work Requirements in Means-Tested Programs (with Hyewon Kim and Pauline Leung)
+  Draft forthcoming pending Census Bureau disclosure review

+- The Effect of High School Magnet Programs on Academic and Racial Segregation (with Katharine Sadowski)
+  Approved Texas Education Research Center project

 - Work Requirements in SNAP and Postsecondary Enrollment (with Meredith Welch)

-- The Effect of High School Magnet Programs on Academic and Racial Segregation (with Katharine Sadowski)